Community and Economic DevelopmentDowntownIn ProgressQuality Affordable Housing

 The City of Asheville’s Transportation Bond project will be engineering and constructing a section of the Swannanoa River Greenway.

-The City of Asheville purchased a 10.88 acre tract of land owned by Carolina Day School adjacent to their athletic facilities at 2351 Sweeten Creek Road.
-The funding for this purchase comes from the 2016 general obligation bond approved by Asheville voters of which $2 million was allocated for park land acquisition and development in south Asheville.
+The City of Asheville purchased a 10.88 acre tract of land owned by Carolina Day School adjacent to their athletic facilities at 2351 Sweeten Creek Road for future natural park development.

 Planning and Urban DesignEastCompleteThriving Local Economy